davidvandusen/the-lighthouse-keeper/2017-05-30 Log - Slash and Splash.md

 Also in the boat is a small purse of copper coins.
 Then, further investigation reveals that the boat has a false bottom which contains a pointed hat made of woven aquatic plants.

-Finally the party decides that they need more information from the dead sahuagins and put the malenti and priestess' bodies into the boat and ferries them out of the tunnel.
+Finally the party decides that they need more information from the dead sahuagins and put the malenti's body into the boat and ferries them out of the tunnel.
 They will look for a temple in town where speak with dead can be performed so that they can ask questions to the corpses.

 ## Rewards